spezialy/aleoncean-openhab-binding/doc/config/item.md

+# item configuration

+## configuration parameters

+### REMOTEID

-* REMOTEID: The EnOcean ID of the remote device.
+The EnOcean ID of the remote device.
 If not set FF:FF:FF:FF will be used.

+### LOCALID

-* LOCALID: The EnOcean ID of the local side.
+The EnOcean ID of the local side.
 If not set FF:FF:FF:FF will be used.

 You need this for exmaple if you want to send something with a specific sender ID.

+### TYPE

-* TYPE: The device type that should be used.
+The device type that should be used.

 The device type identifiers are defined by the aleoncean library.

+### PARAMETER

-* PARAMETER: The parameter of the device that should be used by the item.
+The parameter of the device that should be used by the item.

 The parameters of the devices are defined by the aleoncean library.

+### CONVPARAM

-* CONVPARAM: A parameter that could be used to specify the internal converter if multiple ones are available.
+A parameter that could be used to specify the internal converter if multiple ones are available.

 A converter is used to translate between the item and the device parameter.

 E.g. a switch could be used to handle a OnOffType (ON or OFF).
 A rocker switch action could be "up pressed", "up released", "down pressed" or "down released".
 Here we can define, if how the on / off should be changed.

----

-Examples:
+## Examples

 ```
 // Map a rocker switch to a roller shutter item (up / down / stop) -- see converter documentation